 Application processing times vary depending on the lender and the volume of applicants.
-Lenders are generally prioritizing PPP applications above others, but many have mentioned feeling unprepared to launch the program so quickly.
 It may take as little as one day or as long as a few weeks to get a response.

 If you’re approved, your lender will typically send the funds to your business’s bank account by ACH transfer.
 This can take between one to three businesses to process.
 If you’re borrowing from a lender where you already have an account, you may be able to get your money the same day you’re approved.

 Twenty-four weeks after the funds are disbursed, you can apply for forgiveness.